BjoernHoltze/EEGCompetingSpeakerNameDistraction/README.txt

 The corresponding dataset can be found in the OpenNeuro repository 10.18112/openneuro.ds003516.v1.1.0.

-To replicate the analysis, folow these steps
+To replicate the analysis use MATLAB R2019b and folow these steps:

 1) Download all scripts into one folder.
 2) Download the BIDS dataset from 10.18112/openneuro.ds003516.v1.1.0 into a folder that is on the same level as the folder containing the scripts.